Follicular Unit Transplantation (FUT)- more commonly known as Strip Harvest Surgery

 Strip Surgery is the standard and most widely used procedure in the hair transplant industry.
 The strip excision method is the process by which a strip of scalp tissue is surgically removed from the donor area of the scalp that has hair predetermined not to fall out.
 The donor area is then sutured.
-Sutures are typically removed 12-14 days after surgery.
+Sutures are typically removed 10-14 days after surgery.
 The centimeter wide strip of scalp tissue is segmented and the individual hair grafts of one to three follicles are extracted from the strip with the use of a scalpel.
 To increase the number of preserved follicles, strip dissection takes place under 6x to 10x magnification.
 Though not required, we prefer to cut the hair in the patient’s recipient area short so that the physician is able to see the patient’s scalp.
-For patients who allow us to trim hair in the recipient area, a $250.00 discount is offered.

 Follicular Unit Extraction (FUE)